-Ernest then directed the Office of Industrial Development and Annexation, which executed a strategic plan to recruit competitive economic development projects such as the Family Circle Cup, SunCom and Software and NanoScreen.
+Ernest then directed the Office of Industrial Development and Annexation, which executed a strategic plan to recruit competitive economic development projects such as the Family Circle Cup, SunCom (t-mobile) Blackbaud Software and NanoScreen.

 Ernest Andrade was born and raised in Kuwait and lived in India prior to migrating to the United States in 1981.
 He became a naturalized citizen in 1996.
 Mr. Andrade has a BS in Business Administration from the College of Charleston and a Master of Public Administration.